wp-plugins/gtranslate/readme.txt

 Tags: widget, plugin, sidebar, google, translate, translation, automatic translator, google translate, ajax translator, jquery translator
 Requires at least: 2.3
 Tested up to: 3.0
-Stable tag: 1.0.9
+Stable tag: 1.0.10

-Get translations with a single click between 58 languages (more than 98% of internet users) on your website!
+Get translations with a single click between 58 languages (more than 98% of internet users) on your website with the help of Google Translate automatic translation service!

 == Description ==